|Based in||United States|

 IDrive Inc. is a privately held company based in California, USA.
 As we’ve discussed in other reviews, many in the privacy field suggest you avoid any service based in the United States.
 These warnings are due to the nation’s aggressive mass surveillance programs and laws that force technology companies to assist intelligence agencies in spying on their users.

-Where does IDrive store user data?
+Where does IDrive store your data?

 IDrive stores your data on one or more servers in the United States.
 This is definitely not ideal since the company is also based in the United States, part of the Five Eyes surveillance network.
+The AES 256 encryption the company uses is secure if you have control over your encryption key, but that is not always the case when you use IDrive.
+We’ll talk more about this situation later in the review.
+It is something you need to pay close attention to if you want your data to be completely secure.

 IDrive Terms of Service